 Views and sketches, viewpoints

-Values populated for the S-57 attribute PICREP will be converted to the S-101 attribute pictorial representation, however due to the changes to support file naming conventions in S-101 (see S-101 Main document, clause 11.4.1), data producers will be prompted to provide a new name for the picture file.Signs and Notice boards
+Values populated for the S-57 attribute PICREP will be converted to the S-101 attribute pictorial representation, however due to the changes to support file naming conventions in S-101 (see S-101 Main document, clause 11.4.1), data producers will be prompted to provide a new name for the picture file.

+Where support file names contained in PICREP are duplicated for multiple object instances in an S-57 dataset, this may be encoded more economically in the corresponding S-101 dataset by associating an instance of the S-101 information feature Nautical Information to the relevant S-101 geo features (see S-101 DCEG clause 24.4) using the association Additional Information (see S-101 DCEG clause 25.1).
+Where this is considered to be the preferred encoding, Data Producers will be required to manually encode the Nautical Information information feature; associate this feature to the relevant S-101 geo features using the association Additional Information; and remove the complex attribute pictorial representation from these geo features.
+Note that this encoding may also be considered where pictorial information is duplicated across multiple datasets within the S-57/S-101 ENC portfolio.

+Signs and Notice boards

 The guidance for the encoding of signs and notice boards remains unchanged in S-101.
 See S-101 DCEG clause 20.12.2.